bluelotus03/axe-hacks-2022/content/_index.md

     - title : "Challenges & Prizes"
       images:
       - "images/service-2.png"
       content : "As we focus on beginners, we have a variety of prize categories from those rewarding the idea with the most potential to those with the most technical hack.
 We will also have a challenge for who can create the best Nora the Niner (our awesome female mascot at Axe Hacks).
-Stay tuned for the announcement of all our categories and prizes!
-You can find this information and more on Devpost with the link below."
+You can find this information and more on Devpost with the link below!"
       button:
         enable : true
         label : "See Devpost"